The Reading Level 1 activities are as follows:

 Plants are the foundation for almost all life on Earth.
 Through photosynthesis, plants produce the oxygen (O2) that we breathe, food for their own growth and development, food for animals and microbes, and crops that provide food and materials for human society.
 Because plants are so important to life, we need to find out how climate change could affect them.
 One good place to start is by looking at flowering plants, guided by the question, how will increased temperatures affect the phenology of flowering?
 One possible answer to this question is that the date that flowers first emerge for a species is driven by temperature.
 If this relationship is real, we would expect flowers to emerge earlier each year as temperatures increase due to climate change.
 But if flowers come out earlier and earlier each year, this could greatly impact plant reproduction and could cause problems for pollinators who count on plants flowering at the same time the pollinators need the pollen for food.

 Shaun, Mark, Elizabeth, and Jen are scientists in Michigan who wanted to know if higher temperatures would lead to earlier flowering dates for plants.
 They chose to look at flowers of dame’s rocket, a leafy plant that is related to the plants we use to make mustard!
 Mark planted dame’s rocket in eight plots of land.
 Plots were randomly assigned to one of two treatments.
-Half of the plots were left to experience normal temperatures (ambient), while the other four received a heating treatment to simulate climate change (heated).
+Half of the plots were left to experience normal temperatures (normal), while the other four received a heating treatment to simulate climate change (heated).
 Air temperatures in heated plots increased by 3°C, which mimics climate change projections for what Michigan will experience by the end of the century.
 Mark, Elizabeth, and Jen measured the date that each plant produced its first flower, and the survival of each plant.
 The scientists predicted that dame’s rocket growing in the heated plots would flower earlier than those in the normal plots.